 Recent papers by Dr. Timpe include “Picturing Hitler’s Racial Community: Visual Propaganda of the Nazi Organizations ‘Strength through Joy’ and ‘German Labor Front’” at the 2014 Annual Meeting of the American Historical Association in Washington, DC; “’Die Kunst dem Volke’: On the Nazi project of “Bringing Culture” to German Workers in the Third Reich” at the 2013 Annual Conference of the German Studies Association, in Denver, Colorado; and “‘One Just Ought to Enjoy Oneself’: Nazi Entertainment during World War II,” at the 2012 Annual German Studies Conference in Milwaukee, Wisconsin.

-For her Judith B. and Burton P. Resnick Postdoctoral Fellowship, Dr. Timpe will be conducting follow-up research on her work on the Nazi organization “Kraft durch Freude” (“Strength through Joy”, or in short, KdF), which analyzed the organization’s numerous activities, including the offering of inexpensive cultural events, entertainment programs, and sports courses to Germans.
-During her fellowship, Dr. Timpe will investigate the links between this organization and the Holocaust, and look specifically at events put on by KdF in concentration camps for the entertainment of SS guards.
-Among other questions, she plans to examine the content and format of theses performances, their reception by SS men, and the extent of camp’s inmates’ knowledge about and involvement in these activities.
-Dr. Timpe will also investigate the connections between KdF’s “beautification campaigns” and Nazi reeducation propaganda in regards to (early) concentration camps.
+For her Judith B. and Burton P. Resnick Postdoctoral Fellowship, Dr. Timpe conducted follow-up research on her work on the Nazi organization “Kraft durch Freude” (“Strength through Joy”, or in short, KdF), which analyzed the organization’s numerous activities, including the offering of inexpensive cultural events, entertainment programs, and sports courses to Germans.
+During her fellowship, Dr. Timpe investigated the links between this organization and the Holocaust, and looked specifically at events put on by KdF in concentration camps for the entertainment of SS guards.
+Among other questions, she examined the content and format of theses performances, their reception by SS men, and the extent of camp’s inmates’ knowledge about and involvement in these activities.
+Dr. Timpe also investigated the connections between KdF’s “beautification campaigns” and Nazi reeducation propaganda in regards to (early) concentration camps.
 Overall, Dr. Timpe is interested in exploring the inextricable link between Nazism’s "happiness," as directed at the “Aryan” German population, and the destruction and crimes of the Holocaust.

-Dr. Julia Timpe will be in residence in the Center through August 31, 2014.
-She may be contacted via email at email@example.com.
+Dr. Julia Timpe was in residence in the Center from February 1 to August 31, 2014.